Drusillas Park provides a warm welcome and high standards to all our visitors.

 - The zoo route is approximately one mile in length and there are ample resting places along the way.

-- Wheelchairs are available to hire on request, subject to availability and a £20 refundable deposit.
-Please call 01323 874100 in advance to make a reservation.
+- Wheelchairs are available to hire on request, subject to availability and a £20 refundable cash deposit.
+Please request this at the Admissions Gate when you arrive to arrange hire.

 - We do not have powered mobility scooters for hire.